lukfor/imputationbot/docs/instances.md

 # Configure Instances

-Instead of storing usernames and passwords, Imputation-Bot is using API tokens to communicate with Michigan Imputation Server or any other clone.
+Instead of storing usernames and passwords, imputation-bot is using API tokens to communicate with Michigan Imputation Server or any other clone.
 This approach has several advantages compared to user credentials:

 - tokens can be revoked by the user at any time (e.g. if token is compromised),
 - tokens have only access to a limited number of API endpoints (e.g. job handling) and it is therefore not possible to change user credentials via the API
-- tokens are valid for 30 days but can be easily renewed using Imputation-Bot.
+- tokens are valid for 30 days but can be easily renewed using imputation-bot.

-The complete data exchange between Imputation-Bot and MIS is encrypted using Secure Sockets Layer (SSL).
+The complete data exchange between imputation-bot and MIS is encrypted using Secure Sockets Layer (SSL).

 ## Obtain API Token